 If your dog’s nails are dark colored, use the bend or hook in the shape of the nail as a guide and clip off only a little of the nail tip at a time.

-Particularly if your Cavalier Kent Charles is a puppy, you’ll want to start by familiarizing your pet with the idea of someone holding his paws.
+Particularly if your Cavalier King Charles is a puppy, you’ll want to start by familiarizing your pet with the idea of someone holding his paws.

 Gradually extend the length of time your Cavalier will sit patiently while you hold his paws and begin to touch his nails individually.

-Be sure to buy a good-quality pair of nail clippers at your local pet store.
-Allow your pet to see and smell the clippers before attempting to clip his nails.
+Be sure to buy a good-quality pair of nail clippers.
+I’m very pleased with a Casifor’s Dog Nail Grinder.
+Regardless of your choice, allow your pet to see and smell the clippers before attempting to clip his nails.

 Once your Cavalier becomes bored and disinterested in the clippers, you can start your first nail clipping session.